indiesoftby/defold-liveupdate-reszip/README.md

 ```

 > [!IMPORTANT]
-> The above example assumes that the `wipe_on_start = 1` option is enabled (see below!), which allows you to not worry about detecting the version of mounted resources when upgrading versions of your game.
+> The example above assumes that you name the resource file differently for each version of the game (`resource_v1.zip`, `resources_v2.zip`), because `reszip` uses the file name to determine whether resources need to be updated.

 ### 3. Build your project